jheising/apilove/readme.md

     includeFullSource?: boolean;

     /**
-     * This is the raw name of the parameter to look for in cases where the name can't be represented as a valid javascript variable name.
+     * This is the raw title of the parameter to look for in cases where the title can't be represented as a valid javascript variable title
      * Examples usages might be when looking for a header like "content-type" or a parameter named "function" */ rawName?: string;